 - Roth CG, Garner K, Ten Eyck S, Boyiadzis M, Kane LP, and Craig FE.
 TIM3 Expression by Leukemic and Non-Leukemic Myeloblasts.
 Cytometry Part B (Clinical Cytometry) 84B:167-172; 2013.

 - Tomizawa Y, Yecies E, Craig FE, and Sohnen A. Peritoneal Tuberculosis in an Immunocompetent, Unknown Risk Patient.
-Case Reports in Gastrointestinal Medicine 2013; 2013.
+Case Reports in Gastrointestinal Medicine [Jun 26 2013 Epub].

 - Owosho AA, Bilodeau EA, Surti U, Craig FE.
 Large B-cell lymphoma of the base of tongue and oral cavity: A practical approach to identifying prognostically important subtypes.
-Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology (in press).
+Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology 118(3):338-47; 2014.